muxy/gamelink-cpp/docs/gamelink.rst

 The schema library, contained in the namespace `gamelink::schema` are projections of the network protocol into C++ structs.

+Unless otherwise stated, all strings are utf-8 encoded.

 Serialization
 ~~~~~~~~~~~~~
 To mark a type as serializable, use the macros ``MUXY_GAMELINK_SERIALIZE_[0..9]`` or